dmuiruri/containers/ex8_/App/README.md

 # React and docker

-This is a React app that implements a simple speedtest game, the main goal is to setup a docker container with the relevant dependencies to support running the app from a docker container.
+This is a React app that implements a simple speedtest game, the main goal is to setup a docker container(see `Dockerfile`) with the relevant dependencies to support running the app from a docker container.

 ### Building the image
 Run the command from the same directory containing the Dockerfile